-After you open your HSA, making contributions helps you build a balance to assist with current and future health care expenses.
+After you open your HSA, making contributions (or deposits) helps you build a balance to assist with current and future health care expenses.
 Anyone, including your employer or family members, may contribute to your HSA.
 You can make contributions by payroll deduction (if available) or by after-tax contributions.

 Payroll deductions: If your employer offers the option, you may specify a regular contribution to be deducted from your paycheck.
 This contribution will be made before Social Security, federal, and most state income taxes are deducted.
 After-tax contributions: You may choose to make all or part of your annual account contributions to your HSA by making “after-tax” contributions to your account.
 These contributions may be deducted on your income tax return, using IRS Form 1040 and Form 8889.